Waves by YFSOL—The Simple and Quick Investment Plan for Yacht Crew

 Waves is designed to help you invest cost effectively in funds that would normally be closed to you.

-Usually, you would need to invest a large lump sum to be able to buy into the funds that underpin Waves.
+Usually, you would need to invest a large lump sum to be able to buy into the funds that drive Waves.
 We’ve made it possible for you to invest in these funds by putting in smaller monthly sums of money—as little as €500/month.

 You might expect this access and flexibility to come at a high cost.
 Not so.
 We’ve been able to build Waves in a way that keeps costs down to a minimum.
 That means more of your money gets invested.